 In today’s age of Instagram, paper portfolio still matters— even more than you may think.
-Photographer Nick Rochowski will tell you why and exactly how you can create a good printed portfolio.
+Photographer Nick Rochowski will tell you why and exactly how you can create a great paper portfolio.

 In this series “How to Create a Great Paper Portfolio”, we ask photographers about their view on printed portfolios as well as tips and insights about how to produce a high-quality book.
 The first expert we reached out to is Nick Rochowski.
 He visited us for the Hamburg Art Buyers Tour, and we were very impressed by his stunning portfolio.
 Nick is a graduate of The London College of Printing, and regularly gives lectures and takes part in seminars at universities and creative forums.
 He also shoots worldwide for creative agencies, design studios, architects, cultural institutions, and publishers.